The 8 best solar battery chargers for your car, phone, boat, RV, and more!

-Bottom Line: DuraVolt’s Magnetic Battery Maintainer might be more expensive than other similarly-sized battery chargers, but it’s easy to install, extremely rugged, and backed up by excellent customer service.Check Price on Amazon
+Bottom Line: DuraVolt’s Magnetic Battery Maintainer might be more expensive than other similarly-sized battery chargers, but it’s easy to install, extremely rugged, and backed up by excellent customer service.Learn More & Buy Now at Amazon

 Keeping your motorcycle battery topped up in the off-season is easy with POWOXI’s 3.3 watt solar charger that is compact, 100% waterproof

 The charger uses amorphous silicon solar cells, which perform well in low-light conditions.
 At 3.3 watts, you should have more than enough power to keep your bike’s battery charged up.
 The solar panel is encased within UV-resistant ABS plastic and includes mounting holes in each corner, along with suction cups to mount the panel.